Best motherboard for Core i9 14900K in 2025 – our top picks for high-end, gaming, and overclocking

 - Only 2 M.2 slots

-Whilst if you’re going for cheaper yet still good value, the MSI B760 Gaming Plus might be more down your street.
-Keeping things simple and nonfancy, it foregoes any extras on top, as it’s mostly barebone PCB in its design.
+If you’re going for cheaper yet still good value, the MSI B760 Gaming Plus might be more down your street.
+Keeping things simple and nonfancy, it foregoes any extras on top, as it’s mostly a barebone PCB in its design.
 However, it is important to ensure the chipset and VRMs are still passively cooled, at least with some substantial heatsinks on some of those.
-However, it does omit some nice-to-have features, including a preinstalled IO shield onto it.
+However, it does omit some nice-to-have features, including a preinstalled IO shield on it.

 In our review, we see the power and temps jump up high, but surprisingly, a lot.
 Considering it has one and a half EPS ports for the processor, you can still supply a lot of the power requirement without overheating, as the cooling is clearly substantial enough for the power solution it uses.